Kumquats are a small citrus fruit that look like baby oranges.

 One of the best things about growing kumquat trees is that they produce fruit almost all year round.

-Here's a few things that you can do with them;
+Here are a few things that you can do with them;

 1. Kumquat Chicken